NTHB/django/README.md

 I would like to write a blog for myself and share with everyone in a website.

-I want to add pictures to the artcle I wrote.
+I want to add pictures to the article I wrote.

 ### As a developer,